 Arthur Phillip – Sailor, Mercenary, Governor, Spy

-This book will be released in August 2013 in Australia and in September in the United Kingdom.
+This book was released in August 2013 in Australia and in September in the United Kingdom.
 The publisher is Hardie Grant, Melbourne and London.
 It uncovers the elusive character of Arthur Phillip, brings to life his career in the Royal Navy and explains the culture, values, fashions and features of the Georgian society in which he lived and died.

 Arthur Phillip’s story is not just written with historical fidelity.
 It is also told with an eye to the picturesque and with an engaging focus on the scientific and natural world.
 This is not just a book about wooden ships and big guns, although they certainly feature.
 It is a story of privation and ambition, of wealthy widows and marriage mistakes, of money and trade, of espionage and mercenaries, of discovery and exploration, and of hardship and illness.
 It is also a story of the extraordinary idealism that inspired and accompanied the founding of Australia.
 Inevitably there is loneliness and desperation, war and disappointment.
 Eventually there were the rewards of re-marriage and genteel living in Regency Bath.
 At his peak, in mid-life, Arthur Phillip seemed almost perfectly suited to the role that history and circumstance presented to him.
 He was